NMIRacle: Multi-modal Generative Molecular Elucidation from IR and NMR Spectra: Abstract

 \section{Abstract}

 Molecular structure elucidation from spectroscopic data is a long-standing challenge in Chemistry, traditionally requiring expert interpretation.
 We introduce NMIRacle, a two-stage generative framework that builds upon recent paradigms in AI-driven spectroscopy with minimal assumptions.
-In the first stage, NMIRacle learns to reconstruct molecular structures from count-aware fragment encodings, which capture both fragment identities and their occurrences.
-In the second stage, a spectral encoder maps input spectroscopic measurements (IR, $^1$H-NMR, $^{13}$C-NMR) into a latent embedding that conditions the pre-trained generator.
+In the first stage, NMIRacle trains a generator to reconstruct molecular structures from count-aware fragment representations, capturing both fragment identities and their occurrences.
+In the second stage, a spectral encoder maps input spectra (IR, $^1$H-NMR, $^{13}$C-NMR) into a latent embedding used to condition the pre-trained generator, which is fine-tuned for direct spectra-to-molecule generation.
 This formulation bridges fragment-level chemical modeling with spectral evidence, yielding accurate molecular predictions.
-Empirical results show that NMIRacle outperforms existing baselines on molecular elucidation, while maintaining robust performance across increasing levels of molecular complexity.
-NMIRacle code is publicly available at \url{https://github.com/fedeotto/nmiracle}.
+Empirical results demonstrate that NMIRacle outperforms existing baselines on molecular elucidation, while maintaining robust performance across increasing levels of molecular complexity.
+NMIRacle code is publicly available at NMIRacle code is publicly available at \href{https://github.com/fedeotto/nmiracle}{https://github.com/fedeotto/nmiracle}.